MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-teams-groups-sites.md

     Get-Label |ft Name, Guid
     ```

-3. Make a note of the GUIDs for the sensitivity labels you want to apply to your Office 365 groups.
+3. Make a note of the GUIDs for the sensitivity labels you want to apply to your Microsoft 365 groups.

 4. Now [connect to Exchange Online PowerShell](https://docs.microsoft.com/powershell/exchange/exchange-online/connect-to-exchange-online-powershell/connect-to-exchange-online-powershell?view=exchange-ps).